idun-project/idun-cartridge/README.md

 What does it do?
 Hopefully a [demo](https://www.youtube.com/watch?v=X_DMMz55Tpo) is worth a thousand words.

-I've also just created (January 5, 2024) a [Discord Server](https://discord.gg/6Du9jhK4eF) for the project.
-This is for idun-project discussion, new user advice, and beta testing new features.
+There's also a [Discord Server](https://discord.gg/6Du9jhK4eF) for the project.
+This is for idun-project discussion, new user advice, beta testing new features, and general retro-computing banter with a  Commodore bias.

 ### Hardware